PrestaShop/docs/testing/ui-tests/how-to-create-your-own-ui-tests.md

 ---
-title: How to contribute and create UI tests
+title: How to create your own UI tests
-menuTitle: Creation of UI tests
+menuTitle: Creating your own UI tests
 weight: 2
+aliases:
+  - /8/testing/ui-tests/how-to-contribute-and-create-ui-tests/
 ---

-# How to contribute and create UI tests
+# How to create your own UI tests

 ## Architecture
 [Page Object Model](https://martinfowler.com/bliki/PageObject.html) (also called Page Object Pattern) is a way to organize your code in a test framework.
 It encourages you to separate your test logic from your page manipulation logic.